LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       :term:`protected inheritance` and :term:`private inheritance`.

    instance
-      An :term:`object` that instantiates one another object, interpreted as its :term:`class`.
+      An :term:`object` that instantiates another object, interpreted as its :term:`class`.
 An object may instantiate multiple objects (also known as multiple instantiation).